TexasInstruments/enet-firmware/internal_docs/doxygen/content_pages/common_user_guide/01001_user_guide.md

 Ethernet Firmware runs gPTP stack which operates either as master or slave clock based on the gPTP configurations set, supporting both software and hardware adjustments for the CPTS clock.
-This PTP implementation sets up CPSW ALE classifiers with PTP multicast MAC address and PTP EtherType PTP classifier as match criteria to have PTP traffic routed to dedicated UDMA RX flow.
+This PTP implementation sets up CPSW ALE classifiers with PTP multicast MAC address and PTP EtherType classifier as match criteria to have PTP traffic routed to dedicated UDMA RX flow.

 The remote configuration infrastructure provided by Ethernet Firmware is built using the *ethremotecfg* framework which uses IPC LLD.
 Ethernet Firmware supports three types of messages namely,